crowdplay-app/.github/profile/README.md

 ### DJ Controls
 DJs manage the queue with full control — play, skip, reorder, or end the session.

+## Optimisation
+#### FOR HACKCLUB
+I focused on optimisation by improving load times, reducing server response latency, and streamlining frontend performance.
+Careful profiling helped eliminate bottlenecks, and code was refactored for efficiency.
+These efforts resulted in a faster, smoother experience for users across all parts of CrowdPlay.

 ## For DJs

 - Create up to 20 sessions with shareable QR codes